-When it comes to learning to dance with a partner, lots of new students want to learn fast dances, such as Salsa and Swing.
-Their initial impression is that a dance like Foxtrot is for the old folks.
-They find it boring.
-After all, it’s just walking.
-As a result, it doesn’t feel very rhythmical and they don’t feel like they’re actually dancing.
-So they declare they don’t want to learn Foxtrot.
+When it comes to learning to dance with a partner, lots of new students want fast dances like Salsa or Swing.
+Their feeling is that a dance like Foxtrot is for the old folks.
+They think it’s boring, after all, it’s just walking.
+As a result, it doesn’t feel very rhythmical, so they don’t feel like their actually dancing.
+That’s when they say, “I don’t want to learn Foxtrot“.

-Ballroom dance teachers are very nice and they love to teach.
+Now, ballroom dance teachers are very nice and they love to teach.
 “Want to learn the Quickstep?
 No problem.”
 “Polka?
 You got it.”
-With that in mind, one thing all ballroom dance teachers agree on is how important it is for you to learn Foxtrot.
+However, one thing all ballroom dance teachers agree on is how important it is for you to learn Foxtrot.

 Reasons that your instructor wants you to learn Foxtrot.